 The flat side is double cut (with cutting lines running in both directions), so it removes metal very quickly but by the same token leaves a coarser finish than the Farmer’s Own file.
 Because of it’s aggressiveness, this file is great for repairing damaged edges and for initial sharpening of very dull tools.

 Note: the handle on this file can be reused on another file when this one goes dull.

 10″ Farmer’s Own File (with integrated metal handle)

-This sharpening file is ideal for putting a relatively smooth, ready-to-use cutting edge on your flat bladed gardening tools – weeders, hoes, spades etc. Both sides are flat and single cut (cutting lines running in one direction).
+The single cut side (lines running in one direction) is ideal for putting a relatively smooth, ready-to-use cutting edge on your flat bladed gardening tools – weeders, hoes, spades etc.

 Like sharpening stones, files come in various “grits” which determine how fast metal is removed and how smooth an edge it leaves.
 This particular file is a “second cut”, so it leaves a smoother finish than a “bastard” file but a coarser finish than a “smooth cut” file.
 I find this to be a nice middle ground that removes metal quickly enough but leaves a smooth finish.
 Check this out if you’d like to learn a bit more about sharpening files.

 If you can only have one, this is your best bet.

 Important Note: We are now sourcing this file from Bahco, it is slightly larger than the file pictured.

 These two files make a nice team.
 The half round will take care of your round point shovels and quickly sharpen any very dull or damaged tools.
 The farmer’s own is a great follow-up which will smooth your cutting edges and maintain your blades over the course of the season.

 Sharpening files do have a lifespan and will dull over time.
 Using these files in combination will lengthen the usable life of each.